weihaw08/ML-tutorial/README.md

 # ML-tutorial
-This repository contains ML code that is taken from the text ``Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow".
+This repository contains ML code that is taken from the text "Hands-on Machine Learning with Scikit-Learn, Keras, and TensorFlow" by Aurélien Géron.